OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 Since this spell induces a natural disease in its target, any effect that removes a disease or otherwise ameliorates a disease’s effects apply to it.

-**_Blinding Sickness._** Pain grips the creature’s mind, and its eyes turn milky white.
+**_Blinding Sickness_**.
+Pain grips the creature’s mind, and its eyes turn milky white.
 The creature has disadvantage on Wisdom checks and Wisdom saving throws and is blinded.

-**_Filth Fever._** A raging fever sweeps through the creature’s body.
+**_Filth Fever_**.
+A raging fever sweeps through the creature’s body.
 The creature has disadvantage on Strength checks, Strength saving throws, and attack rolls that use Strength.

-**_Flesh Rot._** The creature’s flesh decays.
+**_Flesh Rot_**.
+The creature’s flesh decays.
 The creature has disadvantage on Charisma checks and vulnerability to all damage.

-**_Mindfire._** The creature’s mind becomes feverish.
+**_Mindfire_**.
+The creature’s mind becomes feverish.
 The creature has disadvantage on Intelligence checks and Intelligence saving throws, and the creature behaves as if under the effects of the _confusion_ spell during combat.

-**_Seizure._** The creature is overcome with shaking.
+**_Seizure_**.
+The creature is overcome with shaking.
 The creature has disadvantage on Dexterity checks, Dexterity saving throws, and attack rolls that use Dexterity.

-**_Slimy Doom._** The creature begins to bleed uncontrollably.
+**_Slimy Doom_**.
+The creature begins to bleed uncontrollably.
 The creature has disadvantage on Constitution checks and Constitution saving throws.
 In addition, whenever the creature takes damage, it is stunned until the end of its next turn.

 ##### Contingency